-The last survey was distributed to all students with non-Norwegian citizenship at most Norwegian universities and university colleges on 19th March 2019.
+The last survey was distributed to all students with non-Norwegian citizenship at most Norwegian universities and university colleges on 19th March 2019 and was closed at the end of April 2019.
+The overall respons rate for this survey is 39% and in total 5977 students completed the survey.

 Universities and university colleges included in the survey